patrickbucher/daily-frontend-grind-q4-2024/2-typescript/09-using-arrays-tuples-and-enums.md

-# Using arrays, tuples, and enums
+# Using Arrays, Tuples, and Enums

 TypeScript allows to restrict the types of the elements an array can cake up using type annotations: